HanyMoh/Connect4-begginer-game/README.md

   Hints:

-+You can use two dimensions array.
+* You can use two dimensions array.
-+Computer can play at any random column.
+* Computer can play at any random column.
 Search how you can generate random number between 1 and 7.
-+It will be a plus from you if you can make computer be a little clever .
+* It will be a plus from you if you can make computer be a little clever .